nixilla/gather/README.md

 to fetch data from any of the other apps, `aether-kernel` and/or `aether-odk`, the system will verify that the user token for that app is valid or will request a new one using the global tokens, `AETHER_KERNEL_TOKEN` and/or `AETHER_ODK_TOKEN`;
-that's going to be used for all requests and will allow the system to better track the user actions.
+that token is going to be used for all requests and will allow the system to better track the user actions.

 *[Return to TOC](#table-of-contents)*